 “THE MORE THAT YOU READ, THE MORE THINGS YOU WILL KNOW.
 THE MORE THAT YOU LEARN, THE MORE PLACES YOU’LL GO.” – DR. SEUSS

 After reading Elizabeth Gilbert’s bestselling novel Eat, Pray, Love I’ve been reminiscing on my recent time in Ubud and its incredible culture and landscape.
 I was also fortunate enough to spend time in Seminyak as well and wanted to share my itinerary to the perfect week in Ubud and Seminyak.

-We arrived late in the night, so we essentially checked into our hotel and went straight to bed.
-We stayed at the Bali Spirit Hotel and Spa, away from the busy streets of Ubud among the trees in the peace and quiet.
-We had a beautiful, private room and enjoyed a filling breakfast each morning.
+I arrived late in the night, so I essentially checked into my hotel and went straight to bed.
+I’d chosen to stay at the Bali Spirit Hotel and Spa, away from the busy streets of Ubud among the trees in the peace and quiet.
+I had a beautiful, private room and enjoyed a an included filling breakfast each morning.

-From our hotel, it’s an easy walk into the center of Ubud (though it is a hot and humid walk at that!) if we cut through the Monkey Forest – so we thought why not!?
-The Monkey Forest is fairly popular for tourists, so there will be quite a few people wandering around and feeding the cheeky little monkeys.
+From the hotel, it’s an easy walk into the center of Ubud (though a hot and humid one at that!) if I cut through the Monkey Forest.
+The Monkey Forest is popular for visitors, so there will be quite a few people wandering around feeding the cheeky little monkeys.
 However, it is mostly a peaceful place to visit and you could easily spend time here getting lost in the greenery.

 Sari Organik & Campuhan Ridge Walk

 I’d had quite a few recommendations from people as to where to find the best vegan places in Ubud and Sari Organik was one of them.
 Located just off the Campuhan Ridge Walk, this gorgeous café sits in a beautiful location among rice fields not far from the center of Ubud.
-The food was incredible and I would recommend it to anyone visiting Ubud.
+The food was fresh, wholesome and delicious.
+I would recommend it to anyone visiting Ubud.

 Ubud Palace and Lotus Temple

-In the afternoon we wandered into the stunning Ubud Palace & Lotus Temple.
-We decided to come back and enjoy dinner at Cafe Lotus that evening.
-The Lotus Temple is beautifully lit in the evening and they also perform Balinese dance and shows there for guests to watch whilst they’re enjoying dinner.
+In the afternoon I wandered into the stunning Ubud Palace & Lotus Temple.
+After visiting, I decided to come back and enjoy dinner at Cafe Lotus that evening.
+The Lotus Temple is beautifully lit at night and they perform Balinese dances right in-front of the temple for guests to watch whilst they’re enjoying dinner.

 If you’ve got a few things you want to see and experience in Ubud, it’s worth getting a driver for the day to take you around.
-For as little as $10 each, we were taken to a few different places in a private air-conditioned vehicle.
+For as little as $10 per person (twin share), you can be taken to a few different places in a private air-conditioned vehicle.
 For me, the first was Goa Gajah or Elephant Cave, known for its stone carvings of Hindu gods, this cave may date as far back as the 9th century!

 Tegalalang Rice Terrace

-Next on our list was the Tegalalang Rice Terrace.
-When most people think of Ubud, this is usually the image they have in mind, so it is quite a popular stop for artists and other travellers.
-These lush cliffs are able to be walked along by visitors, but you will have to make several small coin donations at a few huts that are located at different points along the terrace.
+Next on my list was the Tegalalang Rice Terrace.
+When most people think of Ubud, this is usually the image they have in mind, so it is quite a popular stop for artists, photographers, hikers and other travelers.
+These lush cliffs are able to be walked on by visitors, but you will have to make several small coin donations at a few huts that are located at different points along the terrace.
 Well worth the few dollars to enjoy the incredible scenery!

-Clear Café was another recommendation for incredible vegan food in the center of Ubud, so we had our driver drop us back here for a satisfying lunch.
-I had a life-changing raw lasagne that to this day, is one of the best things I’ve ever eaten.
+Clear Café was another recommendation for incredible vegan food in the center of Ubud, so we had my driver drop me back here for a satisfying lunch.
+I experienced a life-changing raw lasagne that to this day, is one of the best things I’ve ever eaten.
 It’s a lovely space with beautiful colours and friendly staff.
 Definitely add it to your list!

-After lunch we head back to our hotel to relax by the pool and enjoy the afternoon.
-We have an early wake up tomorrow morning, so we head across the road to a quaint vegan restaurant, Sage.
-This was a lucky find, and the food was incredible and would definitely encourage a visit if you’re ever in this part of Ubud.
+After lunch I head back to the hotel to relax by the pool and enjoy the afternoon.
+For dinner, I made my way across the road from my hotel to a quaint vegan restaurant, Sage.
+This was a lucky find, and the food was incredible!
+I would definitely encourage a visit if you’re ever in this part of Ubud.

 PHOTO BY SAGE